pejalo/top-of-second-ticker/README.md

   `shouldExecuteCallbackImmediately` behaves just like the argument to `.start(...)` above.

+  This returns `true` if a `callback` was still remembered and either just executed (immediately), or will execute at the top of the next second.

 - `.stop()` takes no arguments.

   Once stopped, the `callback` is forgotten, and `resume()` has no effect (until you call `.start(...)` again).